-This asparagus risotto is an easy, light, spring-inspired riff on traditional risotto that still manages to maintain all the rich, indulgent, creamy goodness of the Italian classic.
-Creamy rice keeps company with spears of tender asparagus and flecks of fresh mint.
-Yum.–Angie Zoobkoff
+This asparagus risotto is an easy spring riff on risotto that still manages to maintain all the rich, indulgent, creamy goodness of the Italian classic.
+Creamy rice is juxtaposed with spears of tender asparagus and flecks of fresh mint.
+A glass of wine in hand while you’re stirring makes the zen-like process all the more pleasant.–Angie Zoobkoff

 - 3 to 4 cups store-bought or homemade chicken stock or vegetable stock

-- Small handful fresh mint leaves, finely chopped (about 1 ounce or 28 g)
+- Small handful fresh mint leaves finely chopped

 - Sea salt